resources

 • Distribution of LAND Trust and TSSA funds for all schools with approved plans.

 • Determine number of open seats if fall election.
-Plan dates to advertise open seats at least 10 days before names are due to be submitted.
+Plan dates to advertise open seats at least 10 days before names are due to be submitted and/or with registration information.

 Lucie Chamberlain